Here are some beginner-friendly tips for playing chords on the guitar.

 A big part of guitar playing is thinking in shapes and building muscle memory.
 All the chords that exist are thought of as shapes on the fretboard, which helps with memorizing them.
 Even scales and melodies form shapes on the fretboard.

-Transitions – how you move between chords – are super important, and it’s all about being smooth and direct.
+Transitions, or how you move between chords, are super important.
+It’s all about being smooth and direct.
 If you take your fingers off completely, you’ll waste a lot of time.

-Practice with your eyes closed, or in the dark, that way you’ll learn to rely more on how the chords feel and sound rather than how they look.
+Be sure to start slow.
+Give your hands time to build up the muscle memory for the shapes and transitions between them.
+Practice with your eyes closed, or in the dark.
+That way you’ll learn to rely more on how the chords feel and sound rather than how they look.

 Ideally, you’ll get to a point where if someone mentions the E major chord your fingers automatically crook into the shape, even without the guitar!

 Start with these three basic chords, and once you’ve mastered them, start expanding your repertoire.
 At first, it helps to have the guitar chord diagrams as a point of reference.
 However, as you build up your playing skills and knowledge, you’ll know how to produce different chords without even having to think.